Postscript: The Australian is reporting in this item on July 9, 2019, that the purchaser is Sydney-based investor Isaac Solomon.

 A near-new Coles-anchored retail complex in Melbourne’s north is selling for the second time in less than three years.

 The Coburg North Village Shopping Centre hit the market in late January.
-It is understood to be trading for just over $40 million.
+It is trading for $47 million.

 The centre was offered by Indonesian born investor Raymond Joe, who paid Coles $38 million for it in November 2016 – a deal which reflected a low 4.94 per cent yield.